GimpelZhang/airsim_ros/README.md

 airsim_ros packages
 ===================

 AirSim ROS packages: modified ros wrapper for airsim, and some vslam related tools.
-(Mainly focused on Car SimMode)
+(Mainly focused on Car SimMode).

+A demo City simulation environment in unreal is provided.

 Package overview
 ----------------